 It’s worth mentioning that Edinburgh Hogmanay revellers have always had a good reputation for being a well behaved, friendly crowd, with very few incidents.

-The Edinburgh Wheel and other fairground rides will be open, if you fancy bringing in the New Year with some adventure and romance.
+The Edinburgh Wheel and other fairground rides will be open, if you fancy bringing in the New Year with some fun, adventure, and maybe even a little romance.

-There will be plenty of music, and gigs also take place in Princes Street and the Mound Precinct, and those seeking a more sedate celebration can enjoy a tranquil, candlelight concert in St Giles Cathedral.
+There will be plenty of music, and gigs also take place in Princes Street and the Mound Precinct.
+Those seeking a more sedate celebration can enjoy a tranquil, candlelight concert in St Giles Cathedral.
 The festival atmosphere continues on New Year’s Day with Parklife in Holyrood Park, hosting a good range of free family fun events.

 Hogmanay has traditionally always been more popular than Christmas in Scotland, and this bash has evolved into one of the most popular celebrations in the world.
 Half the crowd are from overseas, and many of the events are by ticket only.